Orbital exponential sums for prehomogeneous vector spaces

 The following orbit description is well known.
 For a proof, see, e.g., \cite[Section 2]{Wright} or \cite[Section 5.1]{TT_L}.

 \begin{proposition} The action of $G$ on $V$ consists of six orbits, of which three are singular.
 We label them with the usual symbols

-where here $(0) = \{ 0 \}$, and for the remaining orbits the symbol indicates the degrees and multiplicities of the irreducible factors of any representative form $x$.
+where here $(0) = \{ 0 \}$, and for the remaining orbits the symbol indicates the degrees and multiplicities of the irreducible factors of any representative form $x$, thus the first three orbits are singular.
 The following table lists a representative, the number of zeros in ${\mathbb P}^1(\F_q)$ of any element in the orbit, and the size of the orbit:

 Here $u^2+a_2u+b_2$ and $u^3+a_3u^2+b_3u+c_3\in\F_q[u]$ are respectively any irreducible quadratic and cubic polynomials. \end{proposition}